-- Everyone 2 years of age and older with chronic medical conditions such as diabetes;, heart, kidney, liver or chronic lung diseases (excluding asthma*); or alcoholism.
+- Individuals with chronic medical conditions such as diabetes; heart, kidney, liver, or chronic lung diseases (excluding asthma*); or alcoholism

-- People without a functioning spleen and those with sickle cell disease.
+- Individuals without a functioning spleen and those with sickle cell disease

-- Children at 2, 4 and 6 months of age, followed by a booster dose at 12-15 months.
+- Children at ages 2, 4, and 6 months, followed by a booster dose at 12-15 months

-- Children aged 24-59 months who are at high risk for pneumococcal infection.
+- Children age 24-59 months who are at high risk for pneumococcal infection

-* While people with asthma can safely receive a pneumococcal vaccine, asthma alone is not a high-risk indication for pneumococcal vaccination.
+* While those with asthma can safely receive a pneumococcal vaccine, asthma alone is not a high-risk indication for pneumococcal vaccination.

 Key Facts about Pneumococcal Disease and its Prevention

-- Pneumococcal disease can be prevented among adults and children with two safe and effective vaccines, a conjugate vaccine for children under 2 years of age and a polysaccharide vaccine for children 2 years and older and for adults.
+- Pneumococcal disease can be prevented among adults and children with two safe and effective vaccines: a conjugate vaccine and a polysaccharide vaccine.

 - You cannot get pneumococcal disease from the vaccine.